 10 Using acronyms

 Sure, they may have been well used in your company, your team or even the industry, but it doesn’t mean anyone else knows what they are.
 Avoid using them unless you’ve explained it at the start.
+Acceptable ones include KPIs, CRM, B2B as these are widely used in almost every industry.

 11 Education is in the wrong order